nickybpm/footpath-rambles/03-may.md

 Another who was burned at the stake at Lichfield during the religious persecutions of the early Seventeenth Century, was said to be the last martyr.

 In the cornfields hereabouts wild flowers are plentiful.
 The corn poppy, speedwell, fumitory, and stork's bill are already in evidence, but only the little "blue eye" is in flower.
 We found a hedgehog coiled up near the next hedgerow—he was so closely tucked up that we could not tell if he were alive or dead.
 Hedgehogs have a bad reputation for sucking the milk from reclining cows, but I have never heard of one being caught in the act.
 We pass the Tithe Farm on our left and keep straight on through a field below Wykin Hall full of mounds and hollows.
-In the hollows, with patches of juncus, the "Lady Smock" is in full bloom.
+In the hollows, with patches of _juncus_, the "Lady Smock" is in full bloom.

 After passing across the bridle road that runs from Wykin to the Harrow Farm we go through a wicket gate—one of the very few left in the district.
 The next fence marks the Hinckley Urban District boundary.
 Just before we reach this, we pass a spring in the hedge side.
 Even after the prolonged drought, we could see it bubbling up from the soil.
 This water has been gathered in the gravel beds forming the Wykin ridge, and on reaching the clays of the valley, comes to the surface.
 Like the Calybeate springs, once resorted to in Hinckley for their medicinal properties, the water is ironstained.
 Close by we came across the scene of a tragedy.
 A dead lamb that had apparently crossed a bit of bog land to reach the water and had died in its struggles to get free.